xuf-95/xufei.biz/content/Apache Spark/Apache Spark Overview.md

   - sec-index
 date: 2022-01-12
 draft: false
+description: Micro-batch
 ---
 ## Introduction

 Apache Spark is a unified analytics engine for large-scale data processing.
-It provides high-level APIs in Java, [[Scala]], [[Python]], and R, and an optimized engine that supports general execution graphs.
+It provides high-level APIs in [[Java]], [[Scala]], [[Python]], and R, and an optimized engine that supports general execution graphs.
 Spark powers a stack of libraries including SQL and [[DataFrames]], MLlib for machine learning, GraphX for graph processing, and Structured Streaming for stream processing.

 ## Architecture Overview